How to Enjoy a Perfect Lake Tahoe Summer

 While away the days at the lake with our guide to spending summer at Lake Tahoe

 Ah, the Lake Tahoe summer.
 There's emerald waters, beaches, mountains and nature trails, and the high altitude makes for a dry and comfortable summer climate.
 Mind you, you'll still end up like a lobster if you don’t put sun cream on.
 Especially being this much closer to the sun (is that how it works?
 It’s cooler but also... burnier?)
-Hey, what do you want from us, we’re travel experts here at Plum Guide, not scientists.
+Hey, what do you want from us, we’re not scientists here at Plum Guide.
+But we are certainly travel experts, and we've gone above and beyond to ensure that this guide provides you with only the very best advice (you're welcome).
+Anyway, you’ll be renting boats and hanging out on the water where Fredo was assassinated in The Godfather Part II.
+Just keep an eye on your boating partner at all times - who knows if they want to recreate the famous scene?
+Now sit back, relax, and discover our guide to the perfect Lake Tahoe summer.

 Hang out at the beach

 What's a Lake Tahoe summer without going for a swim?
 Be warned, though: the lake remains quite cold, even in the summer months.
 You’ll find it a little warmer near the shoreline (pee jokes end here), so stick to paddling if you're not used to swimming in the big wide open.
 Watch the cliff divers (do not even think about copying them) from the Angora Lakes, a little south of the main Lake Tahoe basin.
 The aforementioned Pope Beach is great for swimming, with hardly any rocks.
 To be fair, most of the beaches are ideal for swimming, but stay clear of the Secret Cove if you’re with the kids, as it’s a bit of a nudist hangout.
-Alternatively, opt for a private swim with your own indoor pool at this gorgeous Plum Guide home on the shore of South Lake Tahoe.
+Alternatively, opt for a private swim with your own pool at an exclusive Plum Guide home.

 Since it doesn’t get too hot at this high altitude in summer, Lake Tahoe makes for an excellent hiking destination.
 Clamber up and down the moderate trails of the Van Sickle Bi-State Park and enjoy the views of the lake down below.
 The Tahoe Rim Trail was written about by National Geographic, so you’ve sort of got to trek it, if only to tell everyone back home.
 Embark on the Balancing Rock Nature Trail to see exactly that - a rock that balances atop some other rocks.
 It’s actually pretty impressive; just don’t get squashed.
 Other top trails include the Eagle Rock Hiking Trail Homewood and the Lam Watah Nature Trail to Nevada Beach.